MicrosoftDocs/quantum-docs-pr/articles/index-rtw.md

 <img src="media/mobius_strip_preview.png" style="float: right;" title="Quantum" alt="Quantum">
 # Welcome to the Microsoft Quantum Development Kit preview #

 Thank you for visiting Microsoft's Quantum Development Kit preview page.
-The development kit is the foundation on which you can build your own quantum computing programs and experiments.
-Beginners can write their first quantum program in under an hour, and experienced researchers and developers can begin developing new quantum algorithm variants in the same time.
+The development kit contains the tools you need to build your own quantum computing programs and experiments.
+Assuming some experience with Visual Studio, beginners can write their first quantum program, and experienced researchers can be developing new quantum algorithms in less than 90 minutes.

-The Microsoft Quantum Development Kit preview provides the components and documentation listed below.
-To jump right in, start with [Installation and validation](quantum-InstallConfig.md) to create and validate your development environment, and then use [Quickstart - your first computer program](quantum-WriteAQuantumProgram.md) to learn about the structure of a Q# project and how to write a simple quantum teleport application.
+To jump right in, start with [Installation and validation](quantum-InstallConfig.md) to create and validate your development environment, and then use [Quickstart - your first computer program](quantum-WriteAQuantumProgram.md) to learn about the structure of a Q# project and how to write a quantum teleport application.

 If you'd like more general information about Microsoft's quantum computing initiatives, see [Microsoft Quantum](https://www.microsoft.com/en-us/quantum/).